Skip to main content

 About Curnonsky

 Book it if the priority is modern cuisine in Lyon and the €€€ spend fits the occasion.
-The available verified information does not confirm a named chef, signature dish, tasting-menu format, beverage program, seat count, or detailed service style, so the fairest verdict is based on the confirmed basics: modern cuisine, Michelin Plate recognition, smart-casual dress, a schedule that works well for advance planning.
+The fairest verdict rests on the essentials: modern cuisine, Michelin Plate recognition, smart-casual dress, a schedule that works well for advance planning.

 Modern Lyon cooking for a composed occasion

 The appeal is the category: modern cuisine in Lyon at a €€€ price point.
-That makes Curnonsky a fit for diners who want a more considered meal than a casual stop, without relying on unverified claims about a specific format or signature preparation.
-The Michelin Plate recognition adds a useful confirmed signal, but the page should not promise more than the verified listing supports.
+That makes Curnonsky a fit for diners who want a more considered meal than a casual stop.
+The Michelin Plate recognition adds a useful signal, while the overall choice should be guided by the restaurant’s modern-cuisine focus.

 Who should choose it over other modern tables

 Choose Curnonsky when the occasion calls for a planned modern-cuisine meal in Lyon and the €€€ price level is acceptable.
-It is not possible, from the verified facts alone, to rank it by value against other restaurants or describe a specific room, pacing, seating style, or menu format.
 For travelers building a Lyon dining plan, it can sit alongside our full Lyon restaurants guide, especially if one meal is reserved for modern cuisine.

 The practical decision is simple: check the schedule before planning.
 Curnonsky is closed Monday and Sunday; dinner is listed Tuesday through Saturday from 7–11 PM, lunch is listed Thursday through Saturday from 12–2 PM.
 Dress is smart casual, so plan for a neat restaurant look rather than assuming either a formal or relaxed setting.

 If this meal anchors a wider Lyon trip, keep the rest of the itinerary efficient.
 Use our full Lyon hotels guide for where to stay, then build the rest of the day around confirmed plans.
-For additional dining comparisons, focus on Curnonsky and other Lyon restaurant options rather than relying on unverified claims about menu formats or service details.
+For additional dining comparisons, focus on Curnonsky and other Lyon restaurant options, confirm any menu-format or service details directly when booking.

 Location